 In addition, Microsoft can detect whether Google or another search engine is being used in Chrome, and if so, the pop-up appears again.

-Although Microsoft claims to give users complete control over programs that they use in Windows 11, users are very often frustrated by these pop-ups, which can also be taken as a privacy violation for aggressively promoting Bing and Edge.
+Although Microsoft claims to give users full control over the browsers they use in Windows 11, users are very often frustrated by these pop-ups, which can also be taken as an invasion of privacy for aggressively promoting Bing and of Edge.